open-metadata/OpenMetadata/openmetadata-docs/content/v1.2.x/releases/roadmap/index.md

 - Domain only view and allow users to create tags/terms specific to Domains
 {% /tile %}

-{% tile title="Glossaries" %}
+{% tile title="Data Quality" %}
-- Glossary Term Approval Workflow
+- Overhaul of Data Quality landing page to showcase Test suites and summary for the users
+- Table Diff test to compare two tables
+- Number of Passed/failed rows for a test
 {% /tile %}

 {% /tilesContainer %}